3qnexx/nexxPLAY-android/readme.md

 ## Changelog

+### v6.3.21
+* adding Support for AI TextTrack UI
+* adding Support for Samaritan 2.0 Analytics
+* fixed an issue with Foldables

 ### v6.3.20
 * This Version of the SDK is the first Version to support the updated nexxOMNIA Analytics Backend.
 * Updated Chromecast Integration to support Output Switcher UI (Customers App Manifest must be updated too, if Chromecast is supported)